xiyuyi-at-LLNL/pysofi/README.md

 The documentation for this repository is currently under construction (under `./docs`) using Sphinx.
 We welcome community contribution to the documentation of the project!

 ### Get involved as a developer
 TBD.
-Please send an email to Xiyu Yi (yi10@llnl.gov) for inquiries.
+Please send an email to Xiyu Yi (yi10@llnl.gov) or Yuting Miao (ytmiao@ucla.edu) for inquiries.

 ### Notice
-The work performed by Xiyu Yi is supported under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
+The work performed by Xiyu Yi and Yuting Miao is supported under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 Release number: LLNL-CODE-816626 Please refer to NOTICE.md file for details.